Barrett Hayton: Utah Mammoth

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Hockey Club; as a result, Hayton became a member of the Utah team.
 A restricted free agent at season's end, he signed a two-year contract with Utah on July 8, 2024.
 The franchise officially named themselves the Utah Mammoth beginning the following season.

+Entering the 2026 off-season as a restricted free agent, the New Jersey Devils submitted an offer sheet for Hayton, offering a one-year, $4.775 million contract on July 1.
+The Mammoth matched the offer sheet on July 8, keeping him in Utah.

 International play

-Hayton played for Team Canada in the Ivan Hlinka Memorial Tournament where he led the team in goals scored.
-Hayton played for Canada's under-20 world junior hockey team at the 2019 IIHF World U20 Championship, in which Canada finished in sixth place.
+Hayton played for Canada junior team in the 2017 Ivan Hlinka Memorial Tournament where he led the team in goals scored.
+Hayton then played for Canada at the 2019 World Junior Championships in which Canada finished in sixth place.

-Hayton was named captain of Canada's under-20 world junior hockey team that played in the 2020 World Junior Ice Hockey Championships.
-In Canada's round robin 6–0 loss to Russia, Hayton did not remove his helmet during the playing of the Russian national anthem.
+Hayton was named captain of Canada's team that played in the 2020 World Junior Championships.
+In Canada's round robin 6–0 loss to Russia, Hayton did not remove his helmet during the playing of the national anthem of Russia.
 Removing one's helmet while an anthem is playing is customary in the IIHF event.
-He suffered an injury in the semifinals against Finland but stayed in Canada's lineup for their gold medal game.
-In the finals against Russia, Hayton tied the game in the third-period to lead Canada to a gold medal.
-Hayton was named to the IIHF World Under 20 Championship Media All-Star Team.
+He suffered an injury in the semifinals against Finland but stayed in Canada's lineup for the gold medal game.
+In the final against Russia, Hayton tied the game in the third-period to lead Canada to a gold medal.
+Hayton was named to tournament's Media All-Star team.

 Personal life

 Hayton's father, Brian, was a defenceman for the Guelph Platers from 1985 to 1988 and the Peterborough Petes from 1988 to 1989.
-After a 6 game professional stint in the American Hockey League, he then coached the Kitchener Rangers of the OHL before settling into a teaching job at a Norwood District High School, just outside of Peterborough.
+After a six-game professional stint in the AHL, he then coached the Kitchener Rangers of the OHL before settling into a teaching job at a Norwood District High School, just outside of Peterborough.